53H4/parking-agent/README.md

  - The Export button saves the current learning state

- - The Load button restores a previously exported state
+ - The Load button enables us to choose state of our agent and continue to learn from that point

  - The server keeps the currently active agent state in memory